| Configuring UUCP and CU to

 UUCP utilities can then use this device in the

 same way as a directly connected tty device.
+However, on some versions of UUCP it is

 possible to access the TCP stack directly, in